shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Richardson-Lucy Deconvolution.md

 In this example, we deconvolve an image using the Richardson-Lucy deconvolution algorithm ([1], [2]).

-The algorithm is based on a PSF (Point Spread Function), where PSF is described as the impulse response of the optical system.
-The blurred image is sharpened through a number of iterations, which need to be hand-tuned.
+The algorithm sharpens a blurry image by using something called a PSF (Point Spread Function), which describes how a point of light spreads out or blurs in the image.
+The algorithm repeatedly adjusts the image based on this PSF to gradually reduce the blur.
+The number of times the algorithm adjusts the image (iterations) needs to be carefully chosen for the best results.

 ### References